stereolabs/zed-python-api/README.md

 - To profit from the GPU acceleration and getting the data on the GPU (optional)
     - [CuPy](https://cupy.dev/)

 Please check your python version with the following command.
-The result should be 3.8 or higher.
+The result should be between 3.8 and 3.14.

 ```
 python --version